Choosing a VSAT Provider

 "Two weeks ago I couldn't even spell satellite engineer and now I are one".

-And in the largest companies you run the risk of calling in to the dreaded, script reading, Customer Support Representative who deals with every product the company produces and has little knowledge of the equipment and service you are calling about,
+And in the largest companies you run the risk of calling in to the dreaded, script reading, Customer Support Representative (sometimes in a foreign country) who deals with every product the company produces and has little knowledge of the equipment and service you are calling about,

 The advantages of larger satellite service providers is that they have deep pockets, and lots of unused bandwidth available on many different satellites, so it is not an exteme hardship for them to bump up your bandwidth to get get you through a problem, or to switch you to one of their many other satellites.
 It is exteremely costly for smaller companies to provide such options, on the off chance that someone will need them.